Due to unforeseen circumstances, the Trinity Site Open House in April is canceled.

 Trinity Site prompt closure: 3:30 p.m.

-All others will have to enter the site through the Stallion Gate located off U.S. Highway 380.
-The route is approximately the same time and distance as the caravan route.
+All visitors must enter the site through the Stallion Gate located off U.S. Highway 380.
 Directions here

 Members of the press who would like to cover the upcoming Trinity Site open house must register with our Public Affairs Office.